g-r-a-n-t/phrase/README.md

 # Phrase

-Phrase is a value-backed sentiment expression layer for the Ethereum blockchain.
-Its purpose is to create an environment where public initiatives can source subsidy from many people based on their sentiment.
+Phrase is a content publishing and distribution platform that uses value-backed sentiment as a means of support for public work.

-In the context of Phrase, *phrases* represent things that a person may find meaningful.
-This could be anything ranging from political action to cultural production. *Sentiments* on the other hand, represent how a person may feel about phrases.
+In the context of Phrase, phrases represent things that a person may find meaningful.
+This could be anything ranging from political action to cultural production.
+Sentiments on the other hand, represent how a person may feel about phrases.

 The creation of phrases and sentiments is open; meaning anyone can create a sentiment or phrase.
 Each sentiment is given a fixed value by the creator.
 For someone to express sentiment towards a phrase, they must purchase it for the specified value, with all proceeds going to the creator of the phrase.
-The sentiments a person expresses are then used to create a digital identity for that person to share.
+The expression of sentiment is public and used to create identities for both users and phrases.

 ## Technical Overview